andrewgcodes/ConsensusTranscription/README.md

 # ConsensusTranscription
-Use GPT4 to review and correct speech-to-text outputs from multiple transcription models.
+Use GPT to review and correct speech-to-text outputs from multiple transcription models.
 Costs 1 cent per minute of audio.

 You need Deepgram and OpenAI API keys.